sakkaku-web/social-media-manager/README.md

 # Social Media Manager

 **Website is discontinued.
 Will only be used to get the oauth token for now.
-Use scripts now instead in `./scripts`**
+Instead use scripts in `./scripts`**

 ## Scripts